francoisschwarzentruber/abcd/README.md

 |  add bass clef    |   write 𝄢                   |
 |  add lyrics       |  start a line with 💬 or 😀  |

+If your text lines are too long, add a new line contaning |.

 # Example